Private Sector Engagement: The Case of the Alliance for Integrity

 Fernanda Nan, Global Compliance Manager at Sowitec, highlights the Alliance for Integrity’s ability to bring down transaction costs by aligning all actors through a shared understanding of the challenge at hand – and finding solutions for this challenge.

 Value-added aspects not only exist for and between the various private sector stakeholders, but also in the relation to the public sector.
 For example, one type of value-added service can be enabling a conducive environment for the private sector by the public sector.
-Indeed, Public-private dialogue and the building of trust between the different stakeholder groups are key advantage provided by multi-stakeholder partnerships.
+Indeed, public-private dialogue and the building of trust between the different stakeholder groups are key advantage provided by multi-stakeholder partnerships.

 As Rhodia Appiah, Head of Corporate Affairs and Administration of the Public Procurement Authority in Ghana states, a multi-stakeholder partnership can serve as a vehicle to achieve progress by creating win-win situations for both the public sector and the private sector.
-The private sector can make use of a multi-stakeholder partnership to communicate more effectively its needs and expectations from the public sector.

 The first step in building a successful business case is to include the private sector from the very beginning.
 Only in this way can you ensure that what you bring to the table is something the private sector is interested in.